Hiking The Beehive Loop Trail In Acadia National Park

 Would we do it again: Absolutely

-Though this trail isn’t for the faint of heart, don’t let the description intimidate you too much.
-It is fairly slow-moving due to the scrambling and climbing.
-There are lots of spots to stop and take pictures!
+The Beehive hike isn’t for the faint of heart.
+If you have a fear of heights this is not the hike for you.
+It is fairly slow-moving due to the scrambling and climbing up the iron rung ladders.
+There are lots of spots to stop and take pictures.
+Because of its’ popularity the amount of people hiking to the beehive summit can slow you down.
+Because the trail is not very wide you should not try to pass people.
 If you can keep your head clear and stay focused, you should be fine as long as you have moderate fitness abilities.
-The hardest aspect is the mental one, but it’s oh-so-worth-it!

-On the first bit of the trail, you’ll have to hop, skip, jump, and climb over some mid-sized boulders to get to the fun part.
-You’ll find yourself in a clearing where you can either go clockwise or counterclockwise on the trail.
-It’s recommended to go counterclockwise so you’re climbing UP the ladders and rungs instead of going the other way and dealing with them coming down.
-There’s often a park ranger standing in this area to ensure everyone goes counterclockwise to avoid traffic jams and lessen the chances of someone falling.
+The first part of the hike will seem pretty easy in comparison to the trail after the turn.
+From the Beehive Acadia trailhead to the turn the trail has a gradual incline.
+After 1/10th of a mile you will find yourself in a small clearing where you can either go clockwise or counterclockwise on the trail.
+It’s recommended to go counterclockwise so you’re climbing up the ladders and iron rungs instead of going the other way and dealing with them coming down.
+There’s often a ranger from the National Park Service standing in this area.
+The Ranger is there to ensure everyone goes counterclockwise to avoid traffic jams and lessen the chances of someone falling.
 Trust me, it’s way easier to go counterclockwise and climb up than try and come down some of these obstacles.

 Once you head counterclockwise, you’re almost immediately hit with insane views of the ocean, lush greenery, and surrounding mountains.
 It was shocking just how quickly this hike started rewarding those who were brave enough to give it a try.
-After a little while (and a ton of pictures!), you’ll start to come across metal ladder rungs and bars to hold onto in areas where the footing may not be super easy.
-The first few are a little unsettling as you get started, but once you get the hang of these metal lifelines and decide to trust them because you have no other option, it becomes a very fun challenge.
+After a little while (and a ton of pictures!), you’ll start to come across iron rungs and bars to hold onto in areas where the footing may not be super easy.
+The first few can be a little unsettling as you get started.
+Once you get the hang of these metal lifelines and decide to trust them because you have no other option, it becomes a very fun challenge.

 One thing that was refreshing about this hike was that it was slow-moving.
 Everyone else is just as nervous as you are, so there’s no shame in being cautious and taking it slow.
-People were cheering strangers on and encouraging those dealing with fears and anxiety on the way up; there was a massive sense of camaraderie throughout the whole hike, and no one was rushing anyone else.
-I was nervous that people behind me would be impatient, or I would feel that “I’m a superior athlete and you’re cramping my style” vibe that some people can put off, but it wasn’t like that at ALL!
+People cheer strangers on and encouraging those dealing with fears and anxiety on the way up.
+There can be a massive sense of camaraderie throughout the whole hike.
+I was nervous that people behind me would be impatient.
+Or I would feel that “I’m a superior athlete and you’re cramping my style” vibe that some people can put off, but it’s not like that at all!

 Is That Martha Stewart???